 The questions of exams I passed or failed elude me.
 Am I even practicing the degree of what I struggled all through school to achieve?

-It’s not so much the fun that happens while performing in non academic activities that makes it memorable, but the unrehearsed and unpredictable nature of the period.
+It’s not so much the fun that happens while performing in non-academic activities that make it memorable, but the unrehearsed and unpredictable nature of the period.

 These events, even though not completely educational, they’re informally enlightening.
 Unlike being in a lecture room and knowing when a next question would be asked.